sergiosolorzano/financial-asset-gap-risk-nn-prediction/README.md

 In this project we use different neural network approaches to estimate gap risk on the price of financial assets, and each approach is held in a subdirectory in this repo.
 The projects in this repo may slightly deviate from this objective as I explore and research associated predictions that help me build towards the end goal.

 The project is work in progress.
+This proof of concept (PoC) prioritizes demonstrating feasibility.
+Code quality and refinement will be improved in future updates.
+Future iterations will focus on refining the code and implementing best practices.

 You can follow the journey in this [blog](https://tapgaze.com/blog/neural-networks-and-gap-risk-in-finance).

 ## Project Directory Structure:
 ### CNN-bayesian-share-price-prediction: Convolutional Neural Network to predict next day share price from a stock price time series, with Bayesian hyperparameter optimization